Shepherd's Bush: Sports

 Shepherd's Bush is home to Queens Park Rangers football club, who play their home games in Loftus Road.

 Olympic gold medal winner Linford Christie also grew up in Shepherd's Bush and lived in Loftus Road as a child.
 A stadium on nearby Wormwood Scrubs is named the Linford Christie Stadium in his honour.
 Some of the football games in the 1908 Olympics were hosted in Shepherd's Bush.
 Shepherds Bush F.C. were the local side until 1915.

 Former England national rugby union team captain Lawrence Dallaglio was born in Shepherd's Bush.

 The London Borough of Hammersmith and Fulham has created the Shepherd's Bush Conservation Area in order to promote the protection of local buildings of historic interest, and improve the character of the neighbourhood.

 Politics

-At Westminster, Shepherd's Bush is represented by Andy Slaughter, the Labour Party MP for the constituency of Hammersmith, which includes Shepherd's Bush, Hammersmith and North Fulham.
+At Westminster, Shepherd's Bush is represented by Andy Slaughter, the Labour Party MP for the constituency of Hammersmith and Chiswick, which includes Shepherd's Bush.